What was it that Wesley said? “I felt my heart strangely warmed.” I sense that kind of thing in very strange places at very strange times.

 Both the periodic table and the minds who put it on paper turn my heart to worship the One Who made it all.

 As I have been reading the science on COVID-19 and watching academic videos of mRNA, I am finding my heart strangely warmed as well.

 Though I never spent much time considering it, I used to assume that viruses were non-existent before the fall of humankind.
-I don’t think I was right.
+Maybe.
 Viruses aside, I do think that bacteria were present in Eden.
 Otherwise, how would waste breakdown and return to the ecosystem?
 And if bacteria and viruses were present, our bodies would have to be able to protect themselves from infection.
 Say hello to the human immune system.

 So as I’ve been researching, I’ve come to appreciate our immune system on a whole new level.
 Who knew that our antibodies coined what has become a sci-fi phrase, “Intruder alert”?
 And think of how perfectly and quickly they must have worked in the bodies of Adam and Eve – and those who lived in subsequent generations.
 Perfect bodies with perfect immune systems would zap viruses and bacteria without a second thought.
 No wonder the lifespan of those generations was ten times our own.